-Whether you are new to Sage 100 ERP, or an experienced user who wants to review basic and advanced concepts, this chapter gives you hands-on practice with common procedures.
+Whether you are new to Sage 100, or an experienced user who wants to review basic and advanced concepts, this chapter gives you hands-on practice with common procedures.
+Some lessons apply only to the standard Desktop and some to the classic Desktop; they are organized accordingly.